 I’m far away from where I was four years ago when this all started to go down, but I wouldn’t change any of it for anything.

 My life is wonderfully complex.
 While there have been bumps in the road, things did get better.
 Then, they got fabulous.

-And they also got much more glittery.
+They also got much more glittery.